LandRegistry/hyperledger-ibmcs/README.md

 rm -rf ~/.composer-credentials/*
 composer identity import -p ibmcs -u PeerAdmin -c cert.pem -k key.pem
 ```

+*The three files that this command creates are the files you will need to upload to Bluemix's Object Storage to allow the deployed transaction_backend to connect to this cluster.*

 ## Create and deploy the business network